There are two sides to the story when evaluating LeBron James Jr. (Bronny).

 Where Will Bronny James Play College Basketball?

 This is the multi-million dollar question.
 Literally.
-Whichever program lands Bronny will have all sorts of financial benefits coming there way both next year and far into the future.
+Whichever program lands Bronny will have all sorts of financial benefits coming their way both next year and far into the future.

 At this point the leading contenders are Ohio State, Oregon and USC.